mRcSchwering/magic-soup/README.md

 As of now, these are the operations concerned with creating/mutating genomes, transcription and translation.
 These parts are usually the performance bottlenecks.

-#### Low molecule abundances
+##### Low molecule abundances

 Changes in molecule abundances are calculated for every step based on protein velocities.
 These protein velocities depend in one part on substrate abundances (Michaelis-Menten Kinetics as desribed in [Kinetics](#kinetics)).
 Thus, generally as substrate abundances decrease, protein velocities decrease.
-And so deconstruction rates of this molecule species decrease.
+And so, deconstruction rates of this molecule species decrease.
 Furthermore, as the ratio of products to substrates gets too high, the reaction stops or turns around (free Gibbs energy of the reaction as described in [Energy](#energy)).
 So, generally proteins shouldn't attempt to deconstruct more substrate than possible.